 The winterberry is one of more than 500 plant species identified in the Preserve, each with its own rhythm of life

-In spring a blooming milkweed invites the monarch butterfly to lay its
+A blooming milkweed is the only plant the monarch butterfly will use to lay its eggs.

 Many evenings, a sunset over the western mountains forces us to pause and enjoy.